 - One glass of matcha green tea is equal to the amount of nutrition found in 10 cups of regular green tea.

-- Matcha green tea has been found to raise the metabolism, provide a long stream of energy versus a crash you get with coffee, and possibly help with weight management.
-Of course matcha isn’t a replacement for an unhealthy diet, but it is a much smarter, holistic way to raise your metabolism and gain energy instead of chemical-filled energy drinks and diet pills.
+- Matcha green tea has been found to raise the metabolism, provides a long stream of energy versus a crash you get with coffee, and possibly help with weight management.
+Of course, matcha isn’t a replacement for an unhealthy diet, but it is a much smarter, holistic way to raise your metabolism and gain energy instead of chemical-filled energy drinks and diet pills.

 - Matcha also lowers anxiety due to the high, raw amounts of L-theanine found in matcha.
 L-theanine is an amino acid that promotes a state of relaxation and is the reason regular green tea is thought of as a calming beverage.